How to Sell Your Startup BusinessNov 10, 2011

 - Cost per customer acquired: How much does it cost you to attract each customer?

-IV.
-Be able to make the case that your business will continue to grow for the foreseeable future.
+4. Be able to make the case that your business will continue to grow for the foreseeable future

 Being able to make a convincing case about the upside potential of your business will prove to be a valuable selling tool when you face a prospective buyer.
 This is where your carefully compiled statistics come in handy.

 5. Know when to sell